 The Compensation Committee approves the number of shares underlying options or the number of shares of restricted stock to award to officers as part of their annual compensation.
 The award date for options and stock grants is a date in February set by the Compensation Committee, but that date may be delayed if there is a pending announcement by the Company of material non-public information, such as an earnings release.
-In all cases, our stock and options are granted: (i) on the date described above; (ii) the first business day of the month following the date of (or a date set in connection with) a new employee's start with the Company, as approved by the Chief Executive Officer or the Compensation Committee in advance of the start date; or (iii) the first business day of the month following the date of authority to grant equity awards to certain employees of up to a Board-authorized maximum value of \$250,000).
+In all cases, our stock and options are granted: (i) on the date described above; (ii) the first business day of the month following the date of (or a date set in connection with) a new employee's start with the Company, as approved by the Chief Executive Officer or the Compensation Committee in advance of the start date; or (iii) the first business day of the month following the date of approval by the Chief Executive Officer for retention or recognition purposes (under his delegated authority to grant equity awards to certain employees of up to a Board-authorized maximum value of \$250,000).
 Option exercise prices are equal to the NYSE closing price of our common stock on the date of grant.